zsofimajor/aliit-builder-hub/builder-program/index.md

 **3. The work itself.** Builders work through the quests already on the Zealy board.
 We do not curate a separate list.
 The point values already built into Zealy handle the prioritization for us — a technical PR is worth more than a translation, so the existing weighting carries the program without extra overhead.

-**4. Earning and ranking.** All work is done in Zealy as a monthly sprint.
+**4. Earning points and ranking.** All work is done in Zealy as a monthly sprint.
 Builders accrue XP through the sprint, with a minimum XP threshold required to qualify for any payout.
-Only points earned within that sprint count here — your broader Zealy profile total (the one that counts toward Fellowship progression) is tracked separately and doesn't carry into this calculation.
+Those same points also add permanently to your overall Zealy total — the payout calculation just looks specifically at what you earned within that sprint.

 **5. Payout.** At the end of the sprint, we read the leaderboard, calculate each qualifying builder's share of the pool proportional to their XP, and distribute in NIGHT.

-<blockquote>Reward formula: <code>(builder's monthly sprint XP ÷ total sprint XP of all eligible builders) × $1,000</code></blockquote>

 We will likely need to reconcile sprint XP against main profile totals by hand at first — that's fine.
 We keep the record and apply it manually until the tooling catches up.

+Payouts will only be processed once all required legal documentation (to be shared at a later stage) and KYC verification have been completed.

 ## Why this approach